 There is a system of mutual recognition of qualifications between the EEA countries.

 If you are from another country then generally you need an employment permit.
-There are 9 different employment permits – see ‘Types of employment permit’ below.
+There are 9 different employment permits – see ‘Employment permits’ below.

 Highly Skilled Job Interview Authorisation: Non-EEA nationals who have been invited to attend an interview for employment on the Highly Skilled Occupations list, will be granted a Highly Skilled Job Interview Authorisation allowing them to remain Ireland for a maximum of 90 days.